zaBogdan/Zephyrus/README.md

 Version 0.4 - Close to finish the API
 - + Service installation stage completed.
+- + Project files restructured. (backend is now separated from frontend)
-- + File restructuring to separate the backend and the frontend.
+- + Docker has been added to the project.
-- + Working with docker containers now
-- + Tokens now generate securely
+- + Tokens now generate securely and use Selector:Validation schema.
-- + Session cookies now generated securely
+- + Authentification system (Sessions) is now more secure and checks are made properly.
 - ?
-Roles for users (Administrator, Moderator and Reader)
+Roles for users (next queued)
 - ?
 Posts are now completed
 - ?
 Home, Posts and Profile pages are now working and linked.
 - - Removed first installation system, because it was broken.
 - - Removed old system of token & session generation.
 Now everything is more secure.
-- !
-Fixed the FileSystem.
-Now you can't upload the files with malicious content.
-> **Note** At this moment this version is in it's early alpha.
+> **Note** At this moment this version is in it's late alpha.
 Don't install this on your production system!

 Version 0.3
-+ Posts added, early stage.
+- + Posts added, early stage.
-+ Automatic installation, first thing that you must do.
+- + Automatic installation, first thing that you must do.
-+ Fixes for newer mysql and php versions.
+- + Fixes for newer mysql and php versions.
-+ Twig rendering added, early stage.
+- + Twig rendering added, early stage.
+- !
+You can't install the application if you are not logged in, and you can't login because there is no database.
+- !
+Remote code execution in `Upload Files` page.
+- !
+Tokens are the same as UUID, not generated securely.

 Version 0.2
-+ Security bugs fixed, Tokens now have specific usage, they are linked to a specific user and can be used for a specific task, before being revoked.
+- + Security bugs fixed, Tokens now have specific usage, they are linked to a specific user and can be used for a specific task, before being revoked.
-+ File upload system added, with implementation that can be used for future extensions
+- + File upload system added, with implementation that can be used for future extensions
-+ Mail system with 'Account confirmation' and 'Password reset' futures added.
+- + Mail system with 'Account confirmation' and 'Password reset' futures added.
-- Removed early stage mail ( not working on UNIX based systems )
+- - Removed early stage mail ( not working on UNIX based systems )
-+ Now sensitive information is stored in 'vendor/env.php' file
+- + Now sensitive information is stored in 'vendor/env.php' file

 Version 0.1
-+ TokenAuth based authentication, UUID and Secure generated Tokens for all kinds of tasks
+- + TokenAuth based authentication, UUID and Secure generated Tokens for all kinds of tasks
-+ Users added with automatic handling of some events
+- + Users added with automatic handling of some events
-+ Database communication and handle input/output
+- + Database communication and handle input/output